EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_DemoBackend.notes.md

   1. we disabled on the dotnet project on the startup class and module.
   2. on the angular on the init project.
-- Create a new Entity and Add it to DBcontext
+- Create a new Entity and Add it to DBcontext let s show in the screen the entity model to be created.
 - Add the Application Service
+  we will
 - Check Swagger Endpoint
 - Test the CRUD functionality